 Go HERE to see book series ideas for 6th graders.

 Cinder (Lunar Chronicles) by Marissa Meyer

 This is a great series for teens who are transitioning from middle-grade to YA books.
-When Prince Kai asks Cinder, a human with cyborg parts, to fix something for him, she becomes entangled in a plot which puts her life at risk and the entire country’s fate is hanging in the balance.
+When Prince Kai asks Cinder, a human with cyborg parts, to fix something for him, she becomes entangled in a plot that puts her life at risk and the entire country’s fate is hanging in the balance.
 And, it turns out she’s not who she thinks she is.
-This is an AMAZING can’t-put-it-down series based on the fairy tales like Cinderella, Sleeping Beauty, and Red Riding Hood!
+This is an AMAZING can’t-put-it-down series based on fairy tales like Cinderella, Sleeping Beauty, and Red Riding Hood!
 And, every book is just as good as the previous book.
 BOX SET

 The Prisoner of Cell 25 (Michael Vey #1) by Richard Paul Evans